-The potential output and output gap generated from different techniques does not distinguish clearly into the intellectual frameworks of Keynesian and neoclassical traditions.
-Consequently, a wide variety of measures have been taken into account.
+The potential output and output gap generated from different techniques, does not distinguish clearly into the intellectual frameworks of Keynesian and neoclassical traditions.
+Consequently, a wide variety of measures has been taken into account.
 These may be classified into the economic (production function) and the statistical (time series) approaches.

-The economic approach is essentially referred to the use of a production function.
-Moreover, this approach may be applied using relatively simple Cobb-Douglas function [Scacciavillani and Swagel (1999)] to a detailed simultaneous equation model [Adams and Coe (1990)].
-The statistical or time-series approaches may be used by applying the univariate and multivariate techniques.
+The economic approach is essentially referred to the use of a production function to determine potential output and output gap.6 Moreover, this approach may be utilized including relatively simple Cobb-Douglas function [Scacciavillani and Swagel (1999)] to a detailed simultaneous equation model [Adams and Coe (1990)].
+On the other side, the statistical or time-series approaches may be used to generate potential output and output gap by applying the univariate and multivariate techniques.